 This action/service was developed due to the district's need to provide students with additional small group supports and help fill in the gaps in learning that resulted from school closures and the lack of in-person instruction during the 2020-21 school year.
 Research shows that grades K-3, smaller class sizes of no more that 18 students per teacher show the greatest academic achievement levels and unduplicated students showed the greatest gains, smaller classroom student assessment data will be evaluated to monitor if action/service is effective.

-The following district wide-services have been carried over from the prior LCAP and will continue in Goal 3
+The following district wide-services will be implemented in Goal 3